alexandrainst/node-red-contrib-chunks-to-lines/README.md

 inserting many lines at a time to improve performances: [flow-csv.json](doc/flow-csv.json)

 ![Node-RED flow](doc/flow-csv.png)

+See also a more complete [example of upload of a large CSV file to an SQL database](https://flows.nodered.org/flow/687918dd5cb66a3bfc2a661e15ef4237).

 ## Options
 * Output <i>n</i> lines at a time: